sebvargas/MLFacialRecognition/InstallationDocs.md

-## InstallationDocs
+# InstallationDocs

-# Docker-based software
+## Docker-based software
-If you are running your own Flask server, or would rather not use Docker, skip this.
+If you are running your own Flask server, you can just use our backend.py file in redPanda in docker-files.
 - To run using our docker container, you must have Docker installed.
 Check the website below to install docker https://www.docker.com/kubernetes#/CE